 I also tested their Trail Air Short Sleeve Jersey in a size large, which proved to be very lightweight, breathable, and spacious.
 I really enjoyed the extra airflow and added UV protection from the VaporRize fabric.
 Specialized describes the fit of the jersey as “generous and comfortable,” which makes me think I might prefer a medium for a slightly tighter fit.

 The Specialized Trail Shorts come in three colors, including Black, Cast Battleship, and Cast Umber and retail for $75.
 Sizes range from XS to XXL.
 I tested a size large and found myself wishing I had sized up for a less restrictive fit.
-The Specialized Trail Air Short Sleeve Jersey retails for $70 (available at Specialized and other online retailers) and is available in Black, Sky Blue, and Spruce.
+The Specialized Trail Air Short Sleeve Jersey retails for $70 and is available in Black, Sky Blue, and Spruce.
 Sizes range from XS-XXL.
 I tested a large jersey and would like to try a size medium.

 The Hunter Slashed Shorts are made from corn-based Dupont™ Sorona® fabric, an eco-friendly spandex alternative that gives them that lightweight feel and subtle stretch.
 Finished with an eco-conscious DWR coating, the material is ready to repel dirt and moisture as you rip your way down the trail.
 While riding in soggy conditions, I definitely appreciated the water repellent coating, and felt that the breathability and ventilation was adequate.